 adult family homes, dementia care units, and assisted living facilities.

 Karin has provided education for the King County and Washington State Bar Associations, the Guardian Ad Litem program, Adult Protective Services, and Seattle/King County Aging & Disability Services.
 She also often presents at community organizations and public events on a variety of topics.

 "You did a fantastic job yesterday and it was a great meeting."

 Not only is it more cost effective to provide training to all your staff at once, it has other benefits as well.
 When staff are trained together on important issues, they then have a common understanding and a shared language.
 Also, training is an important benefit to employees, supporting engagement, job satisfaction, productivity, and retention.

-Two of our fall classes can be brought to your organization or facility:
+Several of our CEU classes can be brought to your location: